diegopulido2d/ruleofthumb/README.md

 ### Installation

 1. Clone the repository through this URL: https://github.com/diegopulido2d/ruleofthumb.git
-2. Open the folder in your IDE and run the project locally
+2. Open the folder in your IDE and run the project locally.